 The 'Hollistah Scholahs'

 Noah Peck, Abilene, graduated from Chapman High School with a 3.8 GPA.
 In addition to his studies, Peck participated in various community activities, primarily volunteering at the Village Manor Nursing Home in Abilene.
 Peck has also traveled to Oklahoma and Kentucky, doing clean-up labor and working for the International Disaster Emergency Service.
 A musician, Peck plays banjo, and performs with his worship team at Abilene First Christian Church.
-Peck will be attending Kansas State Polytechnic, pursuing a degree in Mechanical Engineering.
+In the fall, Peck attended Kansas State Polytechnic, pursuing a degree in Mechanical Engineering.

 Jacqui Dyson graduated from Salina Central High School with a 3.4 GPA.
 In addition to her studies, she was a member of Jobs for America's Graduates Program, serving as 2019-20 class president.
 Dyson served as a teaching intern and team captain for SCHS cheer squad.
 She was also crowned 2019 Homecoming Queen.
-Dyson stays involved in her community by volunteering at the Salina Emergency Food Bank and Ashby House.
+Dyson has stayed involved in her community by volunteering at the Salina Emergency Food Bank and Ashby House.
 An emerging poet, Dyson was a finalist in the 2019 #SCSLAM, a high school poetry slam competition sponsored by USD 305.
-Dyson will be attending Emporia State University in the fall, pursuing a degree in Social Sciences Education.
+Dyson attended Emporia State University in the fall, pursuing a degree in Social Sciences Education.